 This works because the AI Assistant will not begin working to qualify a new lead until after lead routing has finished assigning the lead to an agent.

 What should I do with the Smart Plans that I have built if I enable the AI Assistant?

 Initial Smart Plans (especially those with auto texts) should likely be disabled if you have the AI Assistant turned on to avoid confusion.
 You can make that decision knowing that the AI Assistant's goal is to qualify the lead and then hand it off to you.
 You can learn more about that qualification process by referencing the following article: AI Assistant / Chatbot Qualification Process.

 Yes, the AI Assistant will likely make mistakes, but so do real people.
 If the AI Assistant does not recognize the direction the conversation is heading, it will attempt to hand it off to you as the agent.

 - The AI Assistant works as your everyday assistant by using machine learning and natural language processing technologies.
 In general, it works in the following steps:

-(a) comprehend end-user’s conversation, (b) match end-user’s conversation with the "intent" the AI Assistant can recognize, (c) trigger responses or actions according to the matching results.
+(a) comprehend the end-user’s conversation, (b) match the end-user’s conversation with the "intent" the AI Assistant can recognize, (c) trigger responses or actions according to the matching results.
 To make the AI Assistant understand, capture, and process your leads better, we taught it what to say and how to behave in many common scenarios.
 Mistakes may occur when the AI Assistant encounters some "intents" that it has not yet learned yet.
-Or, like us human beings, the AI Assistant may misunderstand the end-user's intent and then offer responses that do not match their expectation.
+Or, like us human beings, the AI Assistant may misunderstand the end user's intent and then offer responses that do not match their expectation.